 Our Initiatives are the project-based focus of the EC's current efforts.
 Each initiative is affiliated with community and campus partnerships and academic engagement.
-In addition, each initiatives is associated with a student-led team that is responsible for creating the initiatives' goals and objectives, as well as, actually implementing and advancing the initiative on the ground.
+In addition, each initiatives is associated with a student-led team that is responsible for shaping goals and objectives as well as and imlementing targeted projects and efforts.

-Real Food Challenge: A campus-wide initiative to shift 20% of campus dining food purchasing dollars to foods that are fair, humane, ecologically-sound, and/or local by 2020.
+Real Food Challenge is campus-wide initiative to shift 20% of campus dining food purchasing dollars to foods that are fair, humane, ecologically-sound, and/or local by 2020.
 Under this initiative, we focus on a four-pronged strategy comprised of Assessment, Implementation, Education & Outreach, & Governance.
 This is associated with a national campaign to create a fair, just, and ecologically-responsible food system: www.realfoodchallenge.org.

-Zero Waste: The Zero Waste Initiative is geared at moving FLC and La Plata County towards a zero waste model through emphasis on decreased consumption, re-purposing, and proper waste management.
+Zero Waste is focused on moving Fort Lewis College and the La Plata community toward a zero waste model through emphasis on decreased consumption, re-purposing, and proper waste management.
 Currently, this initiative entails managing a Free Store, Campus Dining Composting program, Extended Recycling Program, and education around campus recycling.

-Local Food Security: The Local Food Security Initiative works to ensure that all La Plata County residence have access to local, affordable food.
+Local Food Security works to ensure that all La Plata County residence have access to local, affordable food.
 To address this issue, we partner with numerous agencies and organizations throughout the region.
 Our current efforts are guided by the 2009 La Plata County Food Assessment and focus on increasing production, education of both new growers and consumers, and increasing access points for underserved populations.

-Energy Impact: The Energy Impact Initiative is officially beginning this year, prompted both by demands from students that we diversify our work and address energy, as well as, by the 2016 STARS gap analysis which pointed towards a need to shift our energy sources and reduce energy consumption by 2% each year in order to meet our next carbon reduction targets.
-This initiative will be launched in partnership with the Campus Sustainability Council, as well as private industry partners.
+Energy Impact is driven by the Fort Lewis College 2016 STARS gap analysis which pointed towards a need to shift our energy sources and reduce energy consumption by 2% each year in order to meet our next carbon reduction targets.
+This initiative works in partnership with the Campus Sustainability Council as well as community partners.